gimphammer/fastfind/README.md

 ## 2. [Background]

-It's a tool designed for C++ symbol find based on shell.
+It's a tool designed for C++ symbol search based on shell.

 It works under: